Programs and Student Initiatives

 Diversity and inclusion are top priorities for Carnegie Mellon, as outlined by the 2025 strategic plan.
 Through academics, recruitment, campus activities, and local and national resources, Carnegie Mellon is committed to creating an atmosphere that cultivates a sense of community while embracing individuality.

-The Tepper School offers open enrollment and custom executive education programs that address today’s business challenges, from international business management to leadership programs designed specifically for women.
+The Tepper School offers open enrollment and custom DE&I executive education programs that address today’s business challenges, from international business management to leadership programs designed to help your employees grow and foster inclusion and equity in your organization.

 The result of our close-knit community is a global network of alumni of more than 15,000 strong.
 The strength of our community lasts far beyond graduation.
 Affinity alumni networks include: